compchem-cybertraining/Libra_Summer_School_2024/index.md

 ### Who can apply

 This winter school is primarily for graduate students working in computational modeling of excited states and nonadiabatic dynamics, both in abstract and atomistic applications/problems.
+Senior undergraduate students with relevant experience and training are also welcome.

 The school aims to help researchers/students working either in methodology development for nonadiabatic or quantum-classical dynamics and in applied studies of various types of solar energy materials (photovoltaics, photocatalytics, etc.).

 Postdocs and researchers wishing to acquire practical experience with new simulation tools and expand their knowledge in the areas of excited states and nonadiabatic dynamics are also welcome to participate.

+There is no restriction for the international applicants to participate, but keep in mind that the international travel expenses may not be covered in full.

 ### How to apply to the school